jakemeinershagen/WWW/README.md

 ## MVP

-- Create a 2D character controller.
-The player should be able to walk left or right.
-They cannot jump, instead gravity will reverse directions.
-Gravity will only change if the player is standing on a surface.
 - Create a puzzle level.
 Each level will be made up of multiple rooms.
 	- Rooms can contain spikes, moving platforms, moving enemies, or dissolving platforms (that disappear a second after they player stands on them)